 Financing and Financial Position

-In February, the company agreed on the replacement of its EUR 100 million revolving credit facility with the banks that had granted it; the facility was replaced with two separate revolving credit facilities, one of EUR 60 million and one of EUR 40 million.
+In February, the company agreed on the replacement of its EUR 100 million revolving credit facility with the bank syndicate; the facility was replaced with two separate revolving credit facilities, one of EUR 60 million and one of EUR 40 million.
 At the end of June, the company made an agreement with the bank syndicate the undrawn portion, amounting to EUR 9 million, of the EUR 60 million credit facility will be terminated.
 The remaining amount of the facility is EUR 51 million.
-According to the repayment plan updated in April, EUR 11 million of the EUR 60 million credit facility will be repaid in January 2021 and the remaining EUR 40 million in January 2022.
-The revolving credit facility of EUR 40 million will be used to finance future construction projects.
+According to the repayment plan updated in April, EUR 11 million of the EUR 60 million credit facility will be repaid in December 2021 and EUR 40 million in January 2022.
+The credit facility of EUR 40 million will be used to finance future construction projects.
 It falls due in January 2022 or within another repayment period agreed for separate construction projects.
 At the end of June, EUR 35.8 million of the EUR 40 million facility remained undrawn.
-On 31 December 2019, the company had a total of EUR 18.5 million in commercial papers drawn under the revolving credit facility arrangement, all of which were repaid during the first quarter.
+On 31 December 2019, the company had a total of EUR 18.5 million issued commercial papers outstanding, all of which were repaid during the first quarter.
 At the end of the period, the Group’s financing reserves totalled EUR 105.2 million (77.6 06/2019), consisting of unused project loans worth EUR 7.0 million and cash and cash equivalents worth EUR 98.2 million.

 The financial covenants of SRV’s financing agreements are equity ratio, net gearing, minimum operating margin, minimum cash, the interest coverage ratio and certain other restrictions.
 The interest coverage ratio is the ratio of the Group’s operating margin (EBITDA) to its net financial expenses.
 The interest cover ratio is tested only if and when new loan financing is withdrawn; the covenant does not prevent the refinancing of existing sources of financing.

 The covenant levels of these financing agreements are determined on the basis of the accounting principles in force when the loan agreements were signed.
 Therefore, IFRS 16 has had no effect on the covenants for existing loan agreements.
 Recognition of income on the basis of percentage of completion in developer contracting projects and the inclusion of capital loans into equity are taken into consideration in the calculation of the equity ratio covenant.
 The loan agreements also contain some other deviations from traditional covenant calculation methods, and these are explained in the Notes to this interim report.
 The covenants for all loan agreements were met on 30 June 2020.

-SRV’s investment commitments totalled EUR 33.5 (58.0) million at the end of March, and mainly consisted of investments in Fennovoima’s Hanhikivi-1 nuclear project and the Tampere Deck and Arena project.
+SRV’s investment commitments totalled EUR 30.0 (52.7) million at the end of June, and mainly consisted of investments in Fennovoima’s Hanhikivi-1 nuclear project and the Tampere Deck and Arena project.

 SRV is exposed to changes in the exchange rate of the rouble through its Russian subsidiaries.
-The weakening rouble led to translation differences of EUR -14.3 (7.6) million, which impacted both shareholders’ equity and the comprehensive result for the period.
-In addition to currency exchange rate losses of EUR -6.5 (2.9) million in financial income and expenses, the Group also entered similarly derived currency exchange rate losses of EUR -6.3 (4.7) million with no cash flow impact under the profit accounted for by associated companies, which are due primarily to the conversion of currency-denominated loans to roubles.
-Currency exchange rate losses were reduced by EUR 5.8 (-1.9) million in net hedging returns.
-The total impact on shareholders’ equity was EUR -21.3 million.
+The weakening rouble led to translation differences of EUR -9.4 (9.3) million, which impacted both shareholders’ equity and the comprehensive result for the period.
+In addition to currency exchange rate losses of EUR -4.2 (3.3) million in financial income and expenses, the Group also entered similarly derived currency exchange rate losses of EUR -3.6 (5.6) million with no cash flow impact under the profit accounted for by associated companies, which are due primarily to the conversion of currency-denominated loans to roubles.
+Currency exchange rate losses were reduced by EUR 5.9 (-2.8) million in net hedging returns.
+The total impact on shareholders’ equity was EUR -11.4 million.